ZRVc/Tufte-Like-Slopegraphs-in-D3-/README.md

 https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0003nk

-The [stacked slopegraph for survival rates](https://zrvc.github.io/Tufte-Like-Slopegraphs-in-D3-/TufteGillSansStyle.html) was pretty easy to do, but the graph of GDPs was harder.
+The [stacked slopegraph for survival rates](https://zrvc.github.io/Tufte-Like-Slopegraphs-in-D3-/TufteGillSansStyle.html) was pretty easy to do, but the graph of government receipts was harder.
 Here is my attempt:

 ### Tufte's Web Version (Left) vs My Version C (Purple):